 About Professor Stuart McGill

-His work produced over 240 peer-reviewed scientific journal papers, several textbooks, and many international awards.
-He mentored over 40 graduate students during this scientific journey.
+His work produced over 245 peer-reviewed scientific journal papers, several textbooks, and many international awards including the “Order of Canada” in 2020 for leadership in the back pain area.
+He mentored over 37 graduate students during this scientific journey.

 During this time he taught thousands of clinicians and practitioners in professional development and continuing education courses around the world.

-He continues as the Chief Scientific Officer for Backfitpro Inc. Difficult back cases are regularly referred to him for consultation.
+He continues as the Chief Scientific Officer for Backfitpro Inc. Difficult back cases, and elite performers, are regularly referred to him for consultation.
 Any product associated with this website has been tested in Dr. McGill’s laboratory.

 What People Say

 Layne Norton ~ Gold medalist International Powerlifting Federation, 2022

 “When I met with Dr. McGill after suffering a debilitating lower back injury (multiple herniated and bulge discs) I had gone from a two time national champ and silver medalist at IPF worlds to someone who could barely do anything without pain.
 I was worried that I’d have to retire from powerlifting entirely.
 Dr. McGill assured me that there was a path back to being pain free.
 He gave me an assessment and came up with an initial plan to build back my resilience.
 It was a very long road and there were numerous setbacks, but 7 years later I returned to IPF Worlds as a Masters lifter to win the overall gold medal, accomplishing a life long dream that I previously thought had escaped me.”

 Lee Brandon ~ 3 Time World Long Drive Champion